treangenlab/Kente/README.md

 ## Running Kente
 Kente operates as 4 step pipeline.
 ### Step 1: Taxonomic Pre-filtering
 First, we use Kraken2 to identify the genera present in your assembled contigs.
-This drastically reduces the graph alignment search space.
+This drastically reduces the graph alignment search space and runtime.
 ``
 ./kente_kraken2.sh <INPUT_DIR> <OUTPUT_DIR> <KRAKEN_DB> <THREADS>
 ``